-Last updated on November 23rd, 2021 at 08:34 pm
+Last updated on September 30th, 2023 at 10:00 pm

 Till Nigeria gained Independence on October 1, 1960, there were three regions with a regional government.
 The three pioneer regions were Northern, Western, and Eastern.

-In 1963, the Western region gave birth to the Mid-Western Region, bringing the total to four regions, each was manned by Premier while Alhaji Tafawa Balewa (Late), who was the Prime Minister, was the Head of Government; Nnamdi Azikiwe, the President, was the ceremonial Head of State.
+In 1963, the Western region gave birth to the Mid-Western Region, bringing the total to four regions, each was manned by the Premier while Alhaji Tafawa Balewa (Late), who was the Prime Minister, was the Head of Government; Nnamdi Azikiwe, the President, was the ceremonial Head of State.

 This history became necessary as Nigeria’s Upper Legislative Chamber, The Senate, is proposing to create 23 new states, you can find the full list at: https://infomediang.com/23-new-states-in-nigeria-proposed-by-senate

 Military Coup Overhaul Regional Government

 The first coup de tat of January 15, 1966, that swept away the government of Tafawa Balewa paved the way for the creation of states.

 The coup led to another coup in July 1966, which brought in the government of Yakubu Gowon after the killing of Aguiyi-Ironsi, the military head of state, and some senior military officers across the country in what was described as a counter-coup.

 The Eastern region at the time led by Lt.
 Col. Dim Odumegu Ojukwu who believed that there was something sinister about the counter-coup, announced the Republic of Biafra a few months after.

 Gowon, the military head of state was treating the Biafra Republic as a joke until Ojuwku showed more commitment to his course.